fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 validation losses 2.310132205 and 2.310132384.

 MCore loss/perplexity evaluation uses Qwen2.5-0.5B QCFS, BF16, ``T=2``, and
 sequence length 16.
-The baseline uses a fixed 128-sample dataset; the capacity tail sets dataset samples equal to G so padding cannot depress throughput.
+The TP1/DP4 baseline segment uses a fixed 128-sample dataset; the newly measured TP2/PP2/PP4 points set dataset samples equal to G so padding cannot depress throughput.
 It compares TP1, DP4, TP2, PP2, and PP4.
+Because this model has 14 attention heads, TP2 is the valid pure-TP topology above one on the four-GPU host; TP4 violates head divisibility.
-Every point restores the same sharded checkpoint in a fresh process, runs five untimed schedule batches, measures one or more complete schedules, and is repeated independently three times;
-checkpoint/model initialization is excluded.
+Every point restores the same initialized state from a sharded checkpoint in a fresh process, runs five untimed schedule batches, measures a complete schedule, and is repeated independently three times; checkpoint/model initialization is excluded.
+The new sweep explicitly sets ``NCCL_P2P_DISABLE=1``, ``NCCL_IB_DISABLE=1``, and ``PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True``.
 In the MCore API, ``micro_batch_size`` is the chunk size, while this section's L equals ``micro_batch_size × pipeline_microbatches``.
 Non-PP points use K=1.
-The PP capacity tail fixes 16 semantic samples per chunk, hence K=L/16.
+Every PP2/PP4 point fixes K=4, so each chunk is ``L/4`` and grows with L through OOM;
+the benchmark no longer fixes the chunk size while merely lengthening its queue.
+The fine grid is ``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024``, followed
+by the ``2x/1.5x`` boundary search.
+Every three-run curve point uses five warmup schedules.
+The PP4 L=3072 debug capacity probe uses one to avoid allocator fragmentation from repeated warmups and serves only as capacity evidence.

 .. figure:: ../../_static/tutorials/distributed/mcore-inference.png
     :width: 720px
     :alt: Qwen2.5-0.5B QCFS MCore distributed evaluation throughput and per-GPU peak memory

-    MCore loss/perplexity evaluation Pareto frontiers: aggregate semantic-token throughput versus the busiest GPU's peak allocated memory.
+    Complete MCore loss/perplexity evaluation batch sweeps: aggregate semantic-token throughput versus the busiest GPU's peak allocated memory.

-At local L=16, TP1, DP4, PP2, and PP4 reach 4636.2, 17958.6, 7555.9, and
+At small-batch L=16, TP1, TP2, PP2, and PP4 reach 4636.2, 3611.2, 1823.5, and
+2203.6 semantic tokens/s.
+With K fixed at 4, each PP chunk contains only four samples, so kernel and schedule overheads are not yet amortized.
+By L=384, TP1, TP2, PP2, and PP4 reach 23145.8, 28975.2, 24707.7, and 28348.2 tokens/s; all
+three model-parallel topologies exceed one GPU at the same L.

+The best TP1, TP2, PP2, and PP4 points reach 24549.7, 29767.5, 30217.9, and
-9446.0 semantic tokens/s.
-PP2 and PP4 are 1.63x and 2.04x one-GPU throughput.
+34317.2 tokens/s.
+The latter three are 1.21x, 1.23x, and 1.40x the best one-GPU
-At their largest points, TP1 reaches 23145.8 tokens/s and 11.37 GiB at
-L/G=384/384, while DP4 reaches 91939.8 tokens/s and 11.37 GiB/GPU at
-L/G=384/1536.
-PP2 reaches 8445.4 tokens/s and 1.03 GiB/GPU at 12288/12288;
-PP4 reaches 14392.3 tokens/s and 0.87 GiB/GPU at 16384/16384.
-PP first exceeds
-one GPU at the same L as pipeline microbatches fill the stages, then plateaus on stage communication and primarily provides a memory-capacity advantage.
-TP2 remained in sharded checkpoint restore for 120 seconds and is recorded as timeout, not plotted.
+throughput.
+TP2 peaks at L=256 and 3.95 GiB/GPU; PP2 and PP4 peak at L=1024
+and 7.57/7.40 GiB/GPU.
+Both three-run PP curves extend through L=2048 and about 14.5 GiB/GPU.
+Their capacity-tail drop repeats across all three runs and is the measured cost of growing each chunk to 512 samples.
+A single debug capacity probe completes PP4 L=3072 at 21.35 GiB/GPU, but the non-debug formal run times out, so that point is excluded from the curve; L=4096 is a confirmed CUDA OOM.

 .. list-table:: MCore capacity tail (largest completion → first failure)
     :header-rows: 1